23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Shark fin cove is a small secluded cove with cave and huge rock shaped like a shark fin close to San Francisco California

-Sharkfin Cove is one of many outstanding rock formations you drive through on the Pacific Coast Highway.
-The huge and interesting fin-shaped rock is a great place to visit when traveling with children.
+Shark Fin Cove is one of many outstanding rock formations you'll pass on your drive along the Pacific Coast Highway.
+The huge, interesting fin-shaped rock formation is a great place to visit when traveling with kids.

-Tell the kids that the world's biggest shark lives here!
-After that, take him down to the beach to see the fringed fins from a small cave!
+Explain to your kids that the world's biggest shark lives here, then take them down to the beach to see its fins fringing a small cave!

-Calm days and low tide are perfect for framing giant fin-shaped rocks for long-exposure sunset photographers.
+Calm days and low tides are perfect for long exposure sunset photographers to frame the giant fin-shaped rock.

-Distance from previous destination: 18 miles from Pigeon Point Lighthouse
+Distance from previous destination: 18 miles (29 km) from Pigeon Point Lighthouse

-Tip: The Sea Cave is also a great place to capture a beautiful California sunset.
+Tip: Seacave is also a great place to capture a beautiful California sunset.

 7. Natural Bridges State Beach